Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The frustum length is limited by near and far view volume planes and each plane is built parallel to the corresponding view volume plane.

+@figure{visualization_image009.png,"",400}

-@figure{visualization_image009.png, "Rectangular frustum: a) after mouse move or click, b) after applying the rectangular selection"}
+The image above shows the rectangular frustum: a) after mouse move or click, b) after applying the rectangular selection.

+@figure{visualization_image010.png,"",400}

-@figure{visualization_image010.png, "Triangular frustum set: a) user-defined polyline, b) triangulation of the polygon based on the given polyline, c) triangular frustum based on one of the triangles"}
+In the image above triangular frustum is set: a) by a user-defined polyline, b) by triangulation of the polygon based on the given polyline, c) by a triangular frustum based on one of the triangles.

 <h4>BVH trees</h4>